realvnc-labs/rport-guacamole/README.md

 ## Notes

-* The x86_64 packages and binaries are compiled and packaged on the [Bitbucket pipeline](https://bitbucket.org/product/en/features/pipelines) using the official docker images of the respective distributions.
+* The x86_64 packages and binaries are compiled and packaged on the [Hetzner Cloud](https://www.hetzner.com/cloud) using the LXD containers of the respective distributions.
 * The aarch packages and binaries are compiled and packaged on the [Oracle Cloud](https://www.oracle.com/cloud/) using the LXD containers of the respective distributions.
-* The armv7l packages and binaries are compiled and packaged on a [Odroid HC1](https://www.hardkernel.com/shop/odroid-hc1-home-cloud-one/) using the LXC containers of the respective distributions.
+* The armv7l packages and binaries are compiled and packaged on a [Odroid HC1](https://www.hardkernel.com/shop/odroid-hc1-home-cloud-one/) using the LXD containers of the respective distributions.